DenysNunes/save_commands/README.md

 <b>Observations:</b>

-* The app write all data using Python native sqlite library, a single *.db file is saved in `home` directory.
+* This app write all data using Python native sqlite library, a single *.db file is saved in `home` directory.
-* All test cases are running over separated and temporary databases.
+* All test cases are running over separated and temporary database.